Sara0201Tao/scTumorDecon/README.md

 ## Overview

-**scTumorDecon** is a biology-informed two-stage deep learning framework for subtype-level deconvolution of bulk RNA-seq data using scRNA-seq references.
+**scCohortDecon** is a biology-informed two-stage deep learning framework for subtype-level deconvolution of bulk RNA-seq data using scRNA-seq references.
 The framework integrates single-cell reference atlases, pseudo-bulk simulation, and biologically constrained deep neural networks(DNN) to estimate both major cellular compartments and fine-grained cellular subtypes from bulk transcriptomic samples.

 The workflow is specifically designed for complex clinical samples, where low-abundance and highly correlated cell populations are difficult to resolve using conventional deconvolution approaches.